 The shell is one of the most influential inventions of Unix systems.
-It lets users control and play around their system seamlessly.
+It lets users control and play around with their system seamlessly.
 The universal Unix shell was sh.
-This shell has been upgraded ever since, and we’ve seen the inception of even more powerful shells such as bash, zsh, and tcsh.
+This shell has been upgraded ever since, and we’ve seen the inception of even more powerful shells, such as bash, zsh, and tcsh.

 Linux, on the other hand, delivers extra speed and performance when running native applications.
-As Linux is much more application-centric than FreeBSD ever will be and has co-operative hardware support from corporations like IBM and Intel, Linux systems always tend to run their applications slightly faster than their BSD counterparts.
+As Linux is much more application-centric than FreeBSD ever will be and has cooperative hardware support from corporations like IBM and Intel, Linux systems always tend to run their applications slightly faster than their BSD counterparts.

 The base system software in FreeBSD resides in the same directories mentioned above.
 However, third-party ports of other miscellaneous software will be stored in the directories /usr/local/bin or /usr/local/sbin.
-The configuration files for each third party ports can be found in the /etc directory, just like in Linux.
+The configuration files for each third-party port can be found in the /etc. directory, just like in Linux.